Machendra-org/Documentation/README.md

 ```sh
 https://www.elastic.co/guide/en/kibana/current/deb.html
 ```
-In kibana.yml we are edit some sections are server.host and server.port.
+In kibana.yml we are edit some sections are server.host and server.port. and the Kibana listening Port is `5601`
 #### Logstash
 Logstash is the data collection pipeline tool.
 It collects data inputs and feeds into the Elasticsearch.
 It gathers all types of data from the different source and makes it available for further use.
 Installation of `Logstash` using below Link